martinwiesmann/maneage_mawiesma/README.md

 necessary TeXLive packages are installed (~350 MB), not the full TeXLive collection!

-The container technologies that Maneage has been tested on an documentation exists in this project (with the `reproduce/software/containers` directory) are listed below.
-See the respective `README-*.md` file in that directory for the details:
+The container technologies that Maneage has a high-level interface for (with the `reproduce/software/shell` directory) are listed below.
+Each has a dedicated shell script in that directory with an (almost) identical interface.
+See the respective `*-README.md` file in that directory for more details, as well as running your desired script with `--help` or reading its comments at the top of the file.

   - [Apptainer](https://apptainer.org): useful in high performance
     computing (HPC) facilities (where you do not have root permissions).
 Apptainer is fully free and open source software.
-    Apptainer containers can only be created and used on GNU/Linux operating systems, but are stored as files (easy to manage).
+    Apptainer containers can only be created and used on GNU/Linux operating systems, but are stored as a single file (very easy to manage).

   - [Docker](https://www.docker.com): requires root access, but useful on virtual private servers (VPSs).
-Docker images are stored and managed by a root-level daemon, so you can only manage them through its own interface.
+Docker images are stored and managed by a root-level daemon, so you can only manage them through its own interface (making containers by all users visible and accessible to all other users of a system by default).
 A docker container build on a GNU/Linux host can also be executed on Windows or macOS.
 However, while the Docker engine and its command-line interface on GNU/Linux are free and open source software, its desktop application (with a GUI and components necessary for Windows or macOS) is not (requires payment for large companies).